cacti-acaprais/CACTI.Units/README.md

 # CACTI.Units
 Manage units with conversions and mathematical operations.

-Most code is generated through ISourceGenerator with AdditionalFiles units descriptions.
+Most code is generated through ISourceGenerator with AdditionalFiles for units descriptions.